Bobby Messano: Career

 The Songs I Never Sang was released on January 29, 2021.
-It is a collection of Bobby's favorite cover songs done during the COVID pandemic.
+It is a collection of Bobby's favorite cover songs done during the COVID pandemic in his home studio.

-"Music & Other Sundries" Bobby's tenth solo project and his first vinyl album was released on April 15th 2022 and received 3 Grammy First Round Ballots.
+"Music & Other Sundries" Bobby's tenth solo project and his first vinyl album was released on April 15, 2022, and received 3 Grammy First Round Ballots.
+Produced by Geoff Wilbourn and recorded at Sound Emporium Studios.